adjust/cordova_sdk/README.md

 ### <a id="event-tracking"></a>Event tracking

 You can use Adjust to track all kinds of events.
 Let's say you want to track every tap on a button.
-Simply create a new event token in your [dashboard].
+Simply create a new event token in your [dashboard](http://dash.adjust.com).
 Let's say that event token is `abc123`.
 You can add the following line in your button’s click handler method to track the click:

 ```js
 var adjustEvent = new AdjustEvent("abc123");